farlee2121/FsSpec/doc/ducks/2022-06-03 As Validation plus.md

   - [ ] probably list available constraints
 - [ ] test validate
 - [ ] consider product types (tuple, records, etc): use reflection? use a computation expression?
-- [ ] consider replacing sequence with list for more idiomatic F# (and eliminate infinite sequences)
 - [ ] create an explainer
+  - [ ] better error paradigm (return list of failed constraints)
+      - perhaps return special failure for constraints invalid for a given type?
-- [ ] Consider custom equality on constraintLeaf
+- [ ] Consider custom equality on constraintLeaf -> really equality for custom.
 - [ ] Improve namespaces and assemblies of different tools
 - [ ] Consider posting FsSpec to F# slack

 Later
 - consider a builder for c#?
+- [ ] consider new leaf types (divisibility/mod class, contains, length, min length, max length, allowed exact values, disallowed exact values)
+  - [ ] is it worth sub-dividing leafs into groups that work on a certain type?
+  - [ ] idea: could have an extension package using a math library to constraint (and generate) from equations

 !!!
 Rember `List.pick` is like `FirstOrDefault`